 If it's too high, the states of chains are exchanged and the ESS per time isn't as high as it could be.

-We here propose to exchange states between the 2 chains every 1000 iterations, which will allow for at most 10 000 swaps of states.
+We here exchange states between the 2 chains every 1000 iterations, which will allow for at most 10 000 swaps of states during the whole analysis.

 The next parameter we have to set is the

-Hotter chains on the other hand are more easily able to cross unlikely intermediate states and can therefore help chains to move out of local optimas.
+Hotter chains are more easily able to cross unlikely intermediate states and can therefore help chains to move out of local optimas.

-Overall, it should be chosen such that the acceptance probability of an exchange of states between chains is between 0.25 and 0.6 (Altekar, Dwarkadas, Huelsenbeck, & Ronquist, 2004).
+Overall, it should be chosen such that the acceptance probability of an exchange of states between chains is between 0.25 and 0.6 (missing reference).

 Running the xml

 Next, we can run the xml.
 The output to the screen of a Coupled MCMC run looks slightly different then the one of a standard MCMC run.
 The column called sample describes at which iteration of the coupled MCMC we are.
 The column swapsColdChain denotes how many times the one cold chain (the chain that runs just like a regular MCMC chain) has been swapped with another chain.
 The swapProbability denotes how likely it is that a swapping between two chains is accepted.
-This vaue should be somewhere between 0.2 and 0.6.
-A low values indicates that the heated chains are running too hot and are not efficiently exploring the posterior.
-A too high values indicates that the heated chains are not running hot enough and are thus exploring parameter space that are too similar to the one of the cold chain.
+By default, a value of 0.234 is targeted.
+The column deltaTemperature denotes the current temperature difference between chains.

 Exploring the results of Bayesian Coalescent Skyline analysis